 It did feel strange having accomplished a target that I had been heading towards for so long, only to carry on and set a new target.
 It was also odd being in Fort William again as this is where I finished the Cape Wrath trail two years ago.
 The weather was perfect, though, and I felt very lucky to be there.

 I stocked up my food shop, but forgot kitchen roll so I was heading towards a loo roll shortage!
 I knew I would be following canals for a while and I don’t risk filtering canal water (it’s too slow moving), so it was a little difficult finding drinking water.
 Eventually I found a tap, and also filled my two-litre bladder from the river I climbed down to just before camping.
 I finally pitched my tent where I stood, as I literally couldn’t walk any further.

 What a day – I was so proud of what I’d achieved.
-My next stage takes me along the Great Glen Way to Inverness, and you can read about it here soon.
+My next stage takes me along the Great Glen Way to Inverness.

 You can read the next stage of my adventure here.